-A campaign to encourage people to explore ‘Scenic Rail Britain’ is being launched today (17 May) by the Association of Community Rail Partnerships and its members at train stations around the country.
+A campaign to encourage people to explore ‘Scenic Rail Britain’ was launched on the 17 May by the Association of Community Rail Partnerships and its members at train stations around the country.
 A new website, scenicrailbritain.com, blog and social media channels will offer inspiration and information to help tourists and day-trippers plan visits to epic landscapes, coastal scenes, historic sites and picturesque areas by train, particularly via Britain’s stunning and fascinating ‘community rail’ routes.

 Scenic Rail Britain aims to help domestic and foreign tourists access some of the country’s hidden gems, while travelling sustainably and avoiding the stresses of driving.
 It highlights the huge range of landscapes, sights and attractions that can be enjoyed and accessed by train, including via the scores of lines that community rail partnerships work to promote and enhance.